In This Course

 In This Lecture

-In this video, we are going to discuss the advantages and disadvantages of keyword-driven tests.
+In the previous video, we learned a transition into page object pattern of the page objects in test automation course.
+In this video, we are going to discuss the advantages and disadvantages of keyword-driven tests for the course.

 So I quickly want to just wrap up with you guys just to drive all the points home regarding the advantages and disadvantages of the keyword driven framework.
 Just to kind of tied all together and keywords your framework.
 It is a fantastic way to start writing automated functional tests.
 It is way better than recording replay because of the utilization of methods right.
 Methods are just one of the great programming concepts that allow us to encapsulate reusable code into a single place and then utilize the method so that whenever we make a change in a single place now that change is going to be reflected in all of the places where that method is used.
 And that’s fantastic obviously making our code more reusable code more is more reusable.